Strong-lensing rates of massive black hole binaries in LISA: Introduction

 Gravitational waves (GWs) offer a unique opportunity to probe the universe, as they travel largely unimpeded over cosmological distances.
 In particular, with nearly 100 detections by LIGO-Virgo-KAGRA (LVK) collaboration \cite{KAGRA:2021vkt} and thousands more expected in coming years \cite{KAGRA:2013rdx}, GWs provide an untapped resource for dark matter studies.

 Similarly to electromagnetic (EM) signals, gravitational lensing by intervening dark matter halos can magnify GWs, potentially allowing detection at even higher redshifts.
 If the source, lens and observer are highly aligned, signals suffer from strong-lensing effects, in which multiple (de)magnified and time-delayed images from the same source are received by the observer \cite{1992grle.book.....S}.
 In the case of GWs, the joint analysis of such multiple images is expected to considerably improve the estimation of source sky localization \cite{Hannuksela:2020xor} and open the possibility of multi-messenger studies with EM follow-ups (see recent reviews in \cite{Birrer:2025rdy, Smith:2025axx}).
 Applications of strong-lensed GW events include cosmography measurements \cite{Liao:2017ioi, Li:2019rns, Cao:2019kgn}, tests of gravity and dark matter tests \cite{Fan:2016swi, Diego:2019rzc, Goyal:2020bkm, Ezquiaga:2020dao, Ezquiaga:2022nak, Chung:2021rcu, Narola:2023viz, Wright:2024mco, Takeda:2024ghe}.
-Further wave-optics lensing effects by low-mass dark matter halos have been studied in LISA \cite{Takahashi:2003ix, Caliskan:2022hbu, Brando:2024inp,Pijnenburg:2024btj, Singh:2025uvp}, although those effects will not be considered here.
+In addition, the long wavelength of GWs can further suffer from wave-optics lensing effects whenever the characteristic size of the lens becomes comparable to or larger than the GW wavelength.
+In the case of LISA, these effects are expected to become relevant when the lens is a low-mass dark matter halo, with characteristic lens masses $\lesssim 10^8M_\odot$ (and associated virial masses of order $\lesssim 10^{10}M_\odot$) \cite{Takahashi:2003ix}.
+These wave-optics effects have been studied in LISA \cite{Takahashi:2003ix, Caliskan:2022hbu, Brando:2024inp,Pijnenburg:2024btj, Singh:2025uvp}, although they will not be considered here, and hence we will focus on lenses with masses over $10^8M_\odot$.

+Furthermore, we emphasize that lensing is an inevitable cosmological effect and if not accounted for, it can lead to biases in inferred binary parameters and population studies.
+On the one hand, weak and strong lensing would affect the inferred distance and source black hole mass \cite{Hirata:2010ba, Canevarolo:2023dkh, Mpetha:2024xiu}, with strong lensing additionally changing the inferred number of sources in a population study as well as possibly inducing phase changes confused with modified gravity \cite{Ezquiaga:2022nak}.
+On the other hand, wave optics induces frequency-dependent distortions in the phase and amplitude that could potentially bias various binary parameters \cite{Shan:2023qvd}, and even create biases towards modified gravity \cite{Ezquiaga:2020spg, Mishra:2023vzo, Liu:2024xxn}.

 For current ground-based GW detectors, a search of lensing on GW events was performed in \cite{LIGOScientific:2021izm, LIGOScientific:2023bwz}, showing no evidence for strong lensing to date.
 Nonetheless, in the next years the first GW strong lensed events are expected \cite{Ng:2017yiu, Wierda:2021upe}.
 Furthermore, with the advent of next-generation GW detectors, such as Cosmic Explorer \cite{Evans:2021gyd} and Einstein Telescope \cite{Abac:2025saz}, lensed GW events will become commonplace.
 About a hundred of strongly gravitationally lensed GW events could be detected per year in the next decade \cite{Li:2018prc, Wang:2021kzt}.